 Currently, Catholic Charities’ nurses are practicing in Tyler, Texarkana, Longview, Atlanta, Chandler, Flint, Frankston, Kilgore, Athens, and Lufkin.
 If your parish is interested in this program, please contact Catholic Charities (903) 258-9492 ext.
 104.

 Who can apply to become a Parish Nurse?

-Why is there a need for Infant Safe Sleep?
+Why is there a need for an Infant Safety Program?

 There is a high rate of infant deaths in our region with much of it due to Sudden Infant Death Syndrome (SIDS).
 Infants with no bed of their own may be more susceptible to SIDS.
-Catholic Charities hopes to furnish a free “Baby Bed Box” to new mothers without a crib or bassinet.
-This safety approved Baby Box comes with its own tiny mattress and will safely sleep a newborn from birth to 4 months.
+Catholic Charities provides a free mini crib to new mothers without a baby bed or bassinet.
+Car seats for infants 4-30 lbs are also available to parents in need.